 IUCN Red List: NE - Not Evaluated or not listed

-Lifespan: 5 years - They can have a lifespan of about 2 - 5 years in the aquarium.
+Lifespan: 5 years - In nature the Cardinal Tetra is an annual species with a lifespan of just 1 year, but can live about 2 to 5 years in the aquarium.

 Fish Keeping Difficulty

-The Cardinal Tetra is a bit less durable than other tetra species, including the similar looking Neon Tetra.
+The Cardinal Tetra is a bit less durable than other tetra species, including the similar-looking Neon Tetra.
 It is intolerant of fluctuations in water conditions.
-This is especially true of wild caught specimens so this species is suggested for a fish keeper with some experience.
-Because most are wild caught, they will do best if kept in a biotype aquarium mirroring their natural habitat.
-These fish should not be added to newly cycled tanks as they are very sensitive to water quality changes that are common to new tanks.
+This is especially true of wild-caught specimens, so this species is suggested for fish keepers with some experience.
+Because most available Cardinal Tetras are wild-caught, they will do best if kept in a biotype aquarium mirroring their natural habitat.
+These fish should not be added to newly cycled tanks as they are very sensitive to the water quality changes that are common in new tanks.

 Aquarium Hardiness: Moderately Difficult - This fish is less hardy than other tetras.
-It is still very populous in the wild and most aquarium specimens are wild caught, so are less tolerant of varying water conditions.
+It is still very populous in the wild.
+Most aquarium specimens are wild-caught and, therefore, less tolerant of varying water conditions.